 This accolade, with dozens more, is presumably the reason that his opinions on other nature-writers are thought of value, and we have just read his article Death of the naturalist in New Statesman, 17/06/2015.

-In our view he was by no means as even-handed in his writing of it as was the editor, Jason Cowley, in his publishing of the piece.
+He was by no means as even-handed in his writing of it as was the editor, Jason Cowley, in his publishing of the piece.
 It may be remembered that it was Jason Cowley, then editor of Granta, who anthologized in Granta 102 (2008) what could be called the cream of ‘The New Nature Writing’, and we do wonder how thoroughly he had read Mark Cocker’s article — considering its content.
 Continue reading